CriticalCareClub/Kompendium/Text/999-Appendix/Literatur/index.md

   DOI: by 10.1136/emj.2009.076737.
   <http://dx.doi.org/10.1136/emj.2009.076737>.

+🗎 Maniotis 2015
+: **Transradial Approach for Cardiac Catheterization in Patients With Negative Allen's Test** by Christos Maniotis et al.
+  J Invasive Cardiol.
+2015 Sep;27(9):416-20.
+  PMID: 26121707.

+  *Transradial approach for coronary angiography and ad hoc angioplasty can be performed with similar efficacy and safety regardless of the Allen's test results before the procedure.*

 🗎 Mann 2013
 : **Supraglottic Airway Devices in Emergency Medicine:  Impact of Gastric Drainage** by Mann, V., S. T. Mann, E. Alejandre-Lafont, R. Röhrig, M. A. Weigand, and